vitorbari/rundeck-failed-jobs-mailgun/README.md

 # rundeck_failed_jobs

-Sends Rundeck failed jobs via email
+A tool that user Rundeck API to get failed jobs information and sends it via email using Mandrill API.